ArjenSchwarz/wercker-step-hugo-build/README.md

 Specifies the version of Hugo to be used, by default this is `"0.14"`.
 It is recommended to set this, so you don't accidentally build you site with a version it isn't ready for.
 Due to Wercker not being able to properly handle `0.x` version numbers, you will need to put quotes around the version number.

+Note that you don't have to provide this if you already have hugo installed.
+You can override this using the `force_install` parameter.

 ## theme (optional)

 Specifies the theme to be used for the generation of the site.
 When this isn't defined no theme will be used.